windows7lake/ll_dropdown_menu/README.md

   /// The background color of the DropDownItem when it is selected final Color activeBackgroundColor;

+  /// The background color of the DropDownItem after it was selected and one of the DropDownItem in dropdown-menu content must be selected final Color highlightBackgroundColor;

   /// The border of the DropDownItem final BorderSide borderSide;

   /// The border of the DropDownItem when it is selected final BorderSide activeBorderSide;

+  /// The border of the DropDownItem after it was selected and one of the DropDownItem in dropdown-menu content must be selected final BorderSide highlightBorderSide;

   /// The corner radius of the DropDownItem final BorderRadius borderRadius;

-  /// The corner radius the DropDownItem when it is selected final BorderRadius activeBorderRadius;
+  /// The corner radius of the DropDownItem when it is selected final BorderRadius activeBorderRadius;

+  /// The corner radius of the DropDownItem after it was selected and one of the DropDownItem in dropdown-menu content must be selected final BorderRadius highlightBorderRadius;

   /// Decorator for the DropDownItem final Decoration? decoration;

   /// The decorator of the DropDownItem when DropDownItem is selected final Decoration? activeDecoration;

+  /// The decorator of the DropDownItem after it was selected and one of the DropDownItem in dropdown-menu content must be selected final Decoration? highlightDecoration;

   /// Margins of the DropDownItem final EdgeInsetsGeometry? margin;